Query Optimization in the Wild: Realities and Trends: Conclusion and Discussion

 In conclusion, the foundational architecture of QO in modern databases remains largely unchanged from the frameworks proposed five decades ago.
 Yet, as we have discussed, QO is far from a solved problem.
 The way forward is not to endlessly polish the existing model, but to address its foundational limitations with practical, forward-looking solutions.
 This paper has highlighted three pragmatic trends gaining momentum in the industry: the collaboration between QO and QE; the convergence of QO with WO; and the transformative shift from monolithic to composable QO architectures.

-These trends collectively chart a course toward a more dynamic, robust, and adaptable QO, one that is better suited for the complexities of the modern data landscape.
+While feedback loops and workload-level optimization inherently introduce telemetry and storage overheads, production systems mitigate these costs through adaptive sampling (logging only identifying/expensive queries) and asynchronous processing (performing heavy analysis off the critical path).
+Furthermore, this ``tax" is viewed as an essential insurance policy; the cost of storing historical statistics is negligible compared to the resource waste and SLA violations caused by a single catastrophic regression.
+In modern cloud architectures, this trade-off is increasingly favorable, prioritizing system resilience over raw minimal overhead.

+Finally, as noted in~\cite{stillasking}, a major challenge for the progression of an industry QO is performance regression.
+No matter how well a method improves average workload performance, a small number of slower queries can be a deal-breaker for adoption.
+To varying degrees, the three trends highlighted in this paper serve as an antidote to this stagnation.
+QO and QE collaboration acts as the airbag, resilient enough to handle, and even correcting, QO mistakes at runtime.
+By merging QO and WO, we move from stateless guessing to stateful learning, allowing the system to remember what works and avoid repeating mistakes (but falling back to safe defaults for unobserved queries).
+A composable QO service, empowered by a Query Insight Store and pluggable interfaces, creates the infrastructure necessary to test and integrate innovations safely, making the progression of QO both safer and faster.